Aussie hostage freed after 7 years

 Dr Elliott, now 88, was taken hostage by al-Qai’da-linked jihadists in Burkina Faso in January, 2016, alongside his wife Jocelyn, who was quickly released.

-In a statement on Friday, Dr Elliott’s family said they wished to “express our thanks to God and all who have continued to pray for us”.
+In a statement, Dr Elliott’s family said they wished to “express our thanks to God and all who have continued to pray for us”.

 “We express our relief that Dr Elliott is free and thank the Australian government and all who have been involved over time to secure his release,” his family said.